-Lakes of differing origin are distributed throughout the Caucasus Ecoregion.
-The largest lake in the Ecoregion is Lake Sevan in Armenia, with a surface area of 1,262 km and a maximum depth of 83 meters.
+Lake Sevan in Armenia, with a surface area of 1,262 km2 and a maximum depth of 83 meters.
 The lake is situated 1,900 m above sea level in the Armenian Highlands and has been declared a national park with Ramsar status.
 The Razdan River flows out of Lake Sevan.
 Downstream, water is used to generate power through a series of hydroelectric stations, as well as to irrigate more than 100,000 hectares of agricultural land in the Ararat Valley.
 The high mountains of the western and central parts of the Greater Caucasus are dotted with glacial and karst lakes (on limestone ridges).
 Volcanic processes formed lakes in the Javakheti-Armenian Highlands (part of the Southern Highlands).